The-RIIPL-lab/NETRT/README.md

-# NETRT - DICOM RT Structure Processor
+# CORRECT - DICOM RT Structure Processor

-NETRT is a DICOM service that automatically processes RT Structure Sets to create contour overlay series.
+CORRECT is a DICOM service that automatically processes RT Structure Sets to create contour overlay series.
 It listens for DICOM studies on a network port, extracts contour data from RTSTRUCT files, merges them into binary masks, and creates new DICOM series with graphical overlays.

 ## Key Features